-The failure to appreciate this flexibility in statutory interpretation perhaps, may have accounted for the much-criticized decision of Justice Adamu Bello of the Federal High Court, Abuja Division in the recent case involving five Governors for the determination of their tenure after a re-run election.
-It is submitted that the decision is wrong in law and indefensible for the reasons to be discussed presently.
+The failure to appreciate this flexibility in statutory interpretation and adopt a Purposive Approach accounted for the much-criticized decision of the Federal High Court, Abuja Division in the case involving five Governors for the determination of their tenure after a re-run election.
+Regrettably, this decision has recently been upheld by the Court of Appeal.
+It is submitted that both decisions are wrong in law and indefensible for the reasons to be discussed presently.